-Furthermore, to minimise impacts of the COVID-19 pandemic, we have stepped up efforts to ensure care for customers, tenants, employees and the community as a whole as set forth in this Report.
+Further, during the year under review, to minimise impacts of the COVID-19 pandemic, we stepped up efforts to ensure care for customers, tenants, employees and the community as a whole as set forth in this Report.
 In particular, the Group has established a sustainability working team led by the management to review the situations in Hong Kong, the United Kingdom (the "UK") and the United States of America (the "US") and with assistance from the human resources team to respond swiftly and implement policies to deal with it promptly.
 For example, to ensure employees' health and safety, we introduced flexible work schedules.

-1.4 Reporting Standards
+1.4 Reporting standards